 Alcohol also causes erectile dysfunction.
 For some, this can be temporary (only an issue while the individual is intoxicated).
 However, over time and with heavy drinking, this can become a permanent problem.
 And, for romantic relationships, this creates quite an issue.

-Additionally, the lack of sexual intimacy combined with the lack of emotional intimacy, high degree of selfishness and lack of consideration and constant victimization discussed above only add to the frustration for romantic partners.
+Additionally, the lack of sexual intimacy combined with the lack of emotional intimacy, the high degree of selfishness and lack of consideration and constant victimization discussed above only add to the frustration for romantic partners.
 Eventually, this lethal combination kills the romance and the relationship itself.

 5. Your toxicity is contagious.